port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 - Create a Github issue for documenting the incident.

 ### Automation backend
-As a backend for this automation, we will create a Github Workflow and a template file.
+As a backend for this automation, we will create a Github Workflow.

 <details>
-    <summary>`Manage new incident` GitHub workflow</summary>
+    <summary>`Handle incident` GitHub workflow</summary>

 This workflow is responsible for managing a new incident.
 It will be triggered via Port automation.